 Cons of choosing an independent studio

-- It may be challenging to find an independent studio photographer that specializes in product photography.
+- It may be challenging to find an independent studio photographer that specializes in this.

 - They may not have the suitable studio capacity to handle your project.